Goran Ješić

-Goran Ješić (Горан Јешић; born 3 August 1974) is a Serbian politician.
-A former vice president of the Democratic Party (DS), he served as the vice president of the Government of Vojvodina from 2012 to 2014 and as the mayor of Inđija from 2000 to 2012.
-He also served as a member of the National Assembly from 2016 to 2020.
+Goran Ješić (Горан Јешић; born 3 August 1974) is a Serbian politician and the leader of the civic movement Solidarity.
+He was mayor of Inđija from 2000 to 2012, vice president of the Government of Vojvodina from 2012 to 2014, and a member of the National Assembly from 2016 to 2020.
+A former vice president of the Democratic Party (DS), he left the party in 2023.
+He was detained during the anti-corruption protests in November 2024, after which he returned to active politics and founded Solidarity.
+In the 2026 Serbian parliamentary election, Solidarity is part of the "European Serbia" coalition with the Party of Freedom and Justice and Serbia Centre.

 Early life and education

 Ješić was born on 3 August 1974 in Sremska Mitrovica.
-He graduated from a high school in Inđija and later from the Faculty of Agriculture of the University of Novi Sad.
-He completed a specialist course on public policy at the Faculty of Political Sciences of the University of Belgrade.
+He finished secondary school in Inđija and graduated from the Faculty of Agriculture of the University of Novi Sad.
+He later completed a specialist course in public policy at the Faculty of Political Sciences of the University of Belgrade.

 Political career

 Civic Alliance of Serbia

-Ješić started his political career in 1996 when he founded the Inđija branch of the liberal Civic Alliance of Serbia (GSS).
-In 2000, Ješić was appointed the head of GSS's Vojvodina branch.
-He was one of the founders of Otpor.
-As part of the Democratic Opposition of Serbia (DOS) coalition, Ješić was its coordinator for Inđija, Pećinci, Stara Pazova and Irig for the 2000 elections.
+Ješić began his political career in 1996, when he founded the Inđija branch of the liberal Civic Alliance of Serbia (GSS).
+He was one of the founders of Otpor, and in 2000 he became head of the GSS's Vojvodina branch.
+For the 2000 elections, he coordinated the Democratic Opposition of Serbia (DOS) coalition in Inđija, Pećinci, Stara Pazova and Irig.

-In the 2000 local election, Ješić was elected to the Municipal Assembly of Inđija and shortly after was elected mayor by the Municipal Assembly.
-He became the youngest mayor in Serbia, at the age of 26.
-In 2001, Ješić was included in the GSS presidency.
-He was re-elected mayor in 2004.
-In the summer of 2006, Ješić left GSS, accusing its president Nataša Mićić of "merging" GSS into the Liberal Democratic Party (LDP).
-Ješić was credited with the rapid development of Inđija.
+In the 2000 local election, Ješić was elected to the Municipal Assembly of Inđija and shortly afterwards chosen as mayor.
+At 26, he was the youngest mayor in Serbia.
+He joined the GSS presidency in 2001, and was re-elected mayor in 2004.
+He was credited with the rapid economic development of Inđija during his tenure.
+In the summer of 2006, Ješić left the GSS, accusing its president Nataša Mićić of "merging" the party into the Liberal Democratic Party (LDP).

 Democratic Party

-On 31 October 2006, Ješić announced that he is joining the Democratic Party (DS), stating that DS is the "only serious democratic party that can continue reforms in Serbia".
-Ješić was praised by DS's vice president Bojan Pajtić.
-Ješić revealed that he voted against the new constitution in the 2006 constitutional referendum.
+On 31 October 2006, Ješić announced that he was joining the Democratic Party, calling it the "only serious democratic party that can continue reforms in Serbia".
+He also said that he had voted against the new constitution in the 2006 Serbian constitutional referendum.
 He was re-elected mayor in 2008.

-In July 2012, Ješić was appointed vice president of the Government of Vojvodina and provincial secretary for agriculture, water management and forestry by Bojan Pajtić.
-He resigned from both positions in June 2014.
+In July 2012, Bojan Pajtić appointed Ješić vice president of the Government of Vojvodina and Provincial Secretary for Agriculture, Water Management and Forestry.
+He resigned from both posts in June 2014, following Pajtić's election as DS president.

-Ješić was in charge of DS's branch for agriculture, water management and forestry, as well as its Srem branch.
-From 2014 to 2016, he served as the vice president of DS.
-In the 2016 parliamentary election, Ješić was elected to the National Assembly and served until 2020.
-Ješić was one DS members which were against the party's decision to boycott the 2020 parliamentary election.
-Ješić left DS in 2023.
+Within the DS, Ješić headed the party's committee for agriculture, water management and forestry, as well as its Srem regional board, and was a vice president of the party from 2014 to 2016.
+He was elected to the National Assembly in the 2016 parliamentary election and served until 2020.
+He was among the DS members who opposed the party's decision to boycott the 2020 Serbian parliamentary election, later calling the boycott "a big mistake".
+He left the DS in 2023.